Mark Addy (oarsman): Later life

-In 1872 or 1873 a drunken and mentally unstable woman threw herself in the river in an attempt at suicide.
-Due to her struggles to fight him off, Mark was almost drowned himself, but despite the cries of onlookers to leave her and save himself, he subdued her and brought her ashore.
+In 1872 or 1873, a drunken and mentally unstable woman threw herself in the river in an attempt at suicide.
+Due to her struggles to fight him off, Addy was almost drowned himself, but despite the cries of onlookers to leave her and save himself, he subdued her and brought her ashore.

 On another occasion Addy was roused from his sleep by a boatman who informed him that a woman was drowning in the river.
 Rushing out in his night-clothes, he rowed out to the woman but was unable to get her into the boat as she weighed over 17 stones (238 lbs./108 kg), so, holding her head out of the water with one hand, he rowed the boat to the bank with the other.